Translation covers of some triply periodic platonic surfaces: Asymptotics of counting problems

 \section{Asymptotics of counting problems}

-In the following subsections we study the Teichm{\"u}ller curve associated to the translation cover of each polyhedral surface in Table~\ref{tab: platonic surfaces}, and prove Theorem~\ref{theorem:constants}.
+In the following subsections we study the Teichm{\"u}ller curve associated to the translation cover of each polyhedral surface in Table~\ref{tab: platonic surfaces}.
 To ease our computations, we describe each translation surface as a surface tiled by unit squares.
 The advantage of this tool is that a surface is completely defined by a horizontal permutation $\sigma_h$ and a vertical permutation $\sigma_v$ on the squares.
 The top of square $i$ is glued to the bottom of square $\sigma_v(i)$, and the right side of square $i$ is glued to the left side of square $\sigma_h(i)$.
-The polyhedral surfaces tiled by triangles cover the doubled triangle (a rhombus), which we map to a square via the $GL(2,\R)$-action as shown in \cite{AAH}.
+The polyhedral surfaces tiled by triangles cover the doubled triangle (a rhombus), which we map to a square as shown in \cite{AAH}, and as discussed earlier.
 Our examples include surfaces tiled by hexagons (Muoctahedron and Mutetrahedron), which can also be described as square-tiled surfaces.
 We subdivide each hexagon into six triangles and then pair two triangles to form a rhombus.
-Figure~\ref{fig: mutetra_subdivision} illustrates the subdivision of Mutetrahedron into rhombi.
+Figure~\ref{fig: mutetra_subdivision} illustrates the subdivision of Mutetrahedron into rhombi where the numbered edges are identified by half-translations.
 Note that the covering is not regular over rhombi.

 The input to the \texttt{Sage} package \texttt{surface\_dynamics} is the two permutations that define a square-tiled surface.
 It yields Theorem~\ref{theorem:indices} where it computes the Veech group of the Teichm{\"u}ller curve and its cusps and cups widths.
 We will use Theorem~\ref{theorem:indices} to study the Teichm{\"u}ller curves associated to the polyhedral surfaces.